Check the Apps & Aviation section for pictures and videos of my flying down under!

 This website is for reference and information only and I do not assume any liability for its correctness and currency.

-I Licence Recognition (JAA/EASA Licences)
+I Licence Recognition (EASA Licences)

 The easiest way to get your European licence recognized for plain day VFR flying is the so-called Certificate of Validation (CoV).
 There is a private and a commercial version.
 As the name implies, the latter also allows you to do commercial flying but I do not have experience with this.
 There might be a theoretical examination required, which is not the case for the private one.
 Furthermore, you need to hold a commercial European licence, of course.
 The CoV is valid for one year and normally limited to day VFR.
 As I understand it, NVFR, IFR and other ratings can only be recognized on a commercial CoV.
 If you apply for one (you would probably need a reason other than strictly private flying for that) a flight review, an oral quiz and (possibly) a NVFR flight test with an Australian instructor will be required for a NVFR rating.
 For an IFR rating you need to pass the theoretical exam and a flight test.
 By the way, CASA is the Australian Civil Aviation Authority.
 The CoV allows you to fly an Australian-registered aircraft in Australia and on certain ferry operations overseas.
 For any type of CoV, you will need proof of English language proficiency.